mateusamen/spark/README.md

 ### The goal here is to prepare the dev environment by installing Apache Spark and frameworks of Big Data Cluster using Docker and Docker Compose in WSL2.

-"Docker is an open platform for developing, shipping, and running applications.
-Docker enables you to separate your applications from your infrastructure so you can deliver software quickly."
+>Docker is an open platform for developing, shipping, and running applications.
+Docker enables you to separate your applications from your infrastructure so you can deliver software quickly.

-"Compose is a tool for defining and running multi-container Docker applications.
+>Compose is a tool for defining and running multi-container Docker applications.
 With Compose, you use a Compose file to configure your application's services.
-Then, using a single command, you create and start all the services from your configuration"
+Then, using a single command, you create and start all the services from your configuration

 First we might install Docker and Docker-Compose, then use the command below in WSL to download the images, and it will automatically create a directory called Spark: